ourcodingclub/ourcodingclub.github.io/_tutorials/occurrence.md

     guides(shape = FALSE))
 ```

 You might have noticed that the process is a bit repetitive.
 We are performing the same action, but for different species.
 It's not that big of a deal for three populations, but imagine we had a thousand!
 If that were the case, we could have used a loop that goes through each population and makes a graph, or we could have used a pipe, where we group by population id and then make the graphs and finally we could have used the `lapply()` function which applies a function, in our case making a graph, to e.g. each population.
-There are many options and if you would like to learn more on how to automate your analysis and data visualisation when doing the same thing for many places or species, you can check out <a href="https://ourcodingclub.github.io/2017/03/20/seecc.html" target="_blank">our tutorial comparing loops, pipes and `lapply()`</a> and <a href="https://ourcodingclub.github.io/2017/02/08/funandloops.html" target="_blank">our tutorial on using functions and loops</a>.
+There are many options and if you would like to learn more on how to automate your analysis and data visualisation when doing the same thing for many places or species, you can check out [our tutorial on using functions and loops](https://ourcodingclub.github.io/2017/03/20/seecc.html" target="_blank">our tutorial comparing loops, pipes and `lapply()`</a> and <a href="https://ourcodingclub.github.io/2017/02/08/funandloops.html).

 #### Arrange all graphs in a panel with the `gridExtra` package

 The `grid.arrange` function from the `gridExtra` package creates panels of different graphs.
-You can check out our <a href="https://ourcodingclub.github.io/2017/01/29/datavis.html#panel" target="_blank">data visualisation tutorial</a> to find out more about `grid.arrange`.
+You can check out our [data visualisation tutorial](https://ourcodingclub.github.io/2017/01/29/datavis.html#panel) to find out more about `grid.arrange`.

 ```r